 Yellowstone caldera is located in the northwest corner of Wyoming.
-The is also known as Yellowstone Supervolcano.
-The caldera measures 34 x 45 miles (55 x 72 km) in size.
+The area is also known as Yellowstone Supervolcano.
+The caldera measures 55 x 72 km (34 x 45 miles) in size.
 It is located in Yellowstone National Park visited by over 3.6 million visitors each year.

-The caldera at Yellowstone Park is the site of a great supervolcano.
+The caldera at Yellowstone Park is the site of at least 3 great supervolcano eruptions in the past.
 It is oval shaped depression in the ground 34-miles by 45-miles.
 The caldera formed when pyroclastic material exploded out of the volcano's partly emptying the magma chamber causing the roof to collapse.
 When the roof collapsed over the magma chamber it created a bowl shaped depression in the ground.

 Size of an eruption at Yellowstone Park

 Scientists estimate the ash and pyroclastic rocks erupted by the volcano was 1000 times greater than the Mount Saint Helens eruption in 1980.
 Pyroclastic flows, carried enough pyroclastic material to cover 3,000 square miles.